-It’s never a moment of an Epiphany for any of us, when we witness, these disparities breaking the emotional and psychological walls of our so-called modern homes, because that’s how we have been deeply conditioned, and to no one’s surprise, we also refuse to push back, question and challenge any of it.
+It’s never a moment of an Epiphany for any of us when we witness, these disparities breaking the emotional and psychological walls of our so-called modern homes, because that’s how we have been deeply conditioned, and to no one’s surprise, we also refuse to push back, question and challenge any of it.
 It’s so rampant that it has kind of become a blind spot for everyone involved in the process.

-The resultant is that the lion’s share of the load of managing a household continues to be borne by the ‘Women of the family’ irrespective of whether they have a full-time day –job, outside or inside the premise of their houses.
+The resultant is that the lion’s share of a load of managing a household continues to be borne by the ‘Women of the family’ irrespective of whether they have a full-time day –job, outside or inside the premise of their houses.

 While we are increasingly encouraging our young girls to chase their dreams, be financially independent, we are also quite organically missing out on making our young boys independent too, when it comes to household responsibilities.
-I would rather say that the modern day men who pitch in, definitely need and deserve an appreciation because they do it against all odds of the societal expectations of being born as a Man.
+I would rather say that the modern-day men who pitch in, definitely need and deserve an appreciation because they do it against all odds of the societal expectations of being born as a Man.

 The Birth Of The ‘Nagger’

-No, hold on to your thought – If you are expecting some sob story from the seemingly underprivileged partner and the ‘stay-at-home-parent’ that I am to my daughter, its merely a testimony of the fact, I narrated above – “we need to look inward” – what examples are we truly setting in front of our kids at the backdrop of gender equality and feminism.
+No, hold on to your thought – If you are expecting some sob story from the seemingly underprivileged partner and the ‘stay-at-home-parent that I am to my daughter, its merely a testimony of the fact, I narrated above – “we need to look inward” – what examples are we truly setting in front of our kids at the backdrop of gender equality and feminism.

-This article intends to address to only those set of ‘better-halves’, who have no idea about what their partners( parents) are up to when they are working hard to deliver at work -which of course gets the food on the table, and thereby lack empathy for their partners who run the complete show of the house that belongs to them as well and as much.
+This article intends to address to only those set of ‘better halves, who have no idea about what their partners( parents) are up to when they are working hard to deliver at work -which of course gets the food on the table, and thereby lack empathy for their partners who run the complete show of the house that belongs to them as well and as much.
 They are someone, who happily take the liberty to feel entitled but constantly judging their partners as “Naggers” ( defying all the scientific data that proves – ‘‘Women fare better than men on multitasking and juggling between a multitude of roles.’’ :))